ADubovitskiy/Brainwave_Data_Analysis/README.md

 ### EEG Dataset
 The provided Training data is shown in Figure 1.
 The file contains 1,440,000 recordings collected over 57.6 seconds.
 The recording involves spikes of 5 different classes and a large amount of background noise.
-To continue working with this data and to reduce any errors caused by noise, filtering is applied.
+It's impossible to see any trends or patterns in this until we filter the data, so that's going to be our first step.

 ![Raw Data](https://github.com/ADubovitskiy/Spike-Sorting-EEG-Dataset/blob/main/Gallery/Raw_data.png) "Figure 1 - Raw "Training" dataset"

 ### Filtering
+There is nothing to do in the time-domain, until we remove some noise.
+To remove noise, let's have a look at the signal in the frequency domain, using Fast Fourier Transforms.
-The signal is transformed to the frequency domain with an FFT like so:
+In Python, the signal is transformed to the frequency domain with an FFT like so:
 ```python
 samples = mat['d']
 t = 25000